Trafikito/trafikito-support/content/blog/data_sources/2018-09-10-when-to-use-base-display-types.md

 tags: [data sources]
 ---

 When you have numeric values to track and it needs to be divided by some base.
 You can also add some suffix next to the value.
-A good example is the **size of bytes**.
-If the command return bytes and you want to see Megabytes or Gigabytes, you have to use display type: **base**.
+A good example is the **size of bytes.** If the command return bytes and you want to see Megabytes or Gigabytes, you have to use display type: **base.**

 <!--more-->